zaschiff/GolangTheCompleteBootcamp/README.md

 ###### getSetArray

 the program covers several problems in one, it uses other ways to declare and array and print the data from it.

+##### Exercise2Setion6

+the second exercise in the seciton working further with arrays.

+###### averages

+using arrays, takes in at the most 5 command line arguments, adds them to an array and produces the sum and "rough" average of the numbers entered.

+###### bookSearch

+a simplified search engine that searches a list of books for key words entered at the command line.

+###### currencyConverter

+a simplified currency converter using an array to hold the ratio values.

+###### numberSort

+a number sorting program that uses an array to hold 5 numbers entered at the command line by the user, and sorts them using the bubble sort algorithm.

+###### wizardPrinter

+an array loop to pretty print a multi-dimensional array of names.

+###### wordFinder

+a new modified word finder with an array of filtered words.